learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 var thisIsAnArray = [1, "two", [3, 4]];
 ```

 Note that one of the values in the array is a number, one is a string, and another is an array.
-Arrays can hold any value in any order.
+Arrays can hold any value, in any order.

 ### Accessing the values in an array: